 Within SimScale, it is possible to model the radiation effects.
 This standard document explains the different types of radiations and the ones that SimScale incorporates for modeling.

-In thermal simulations, the radiation sources we have to account for are radiation produced inside the computational domain, such as from hot components, or sources outside the domain, which is usually solar, produced by the sun and interfered with by the atmosphere.
-As mentioned in the SimScale documentation, only Diffuse radiation is supported, where radiation is omnidirectional, and this means some use cases are restricted.
+In thermal simulations, the radiation sources we have to account for are radiation produced inside the computational domain, such as from hot components like computers, or sources outside the domain, which is usually solar and interfered with by the atmosphere.
+As mentioned in the SimScale documentation, only diffuse radiation is supported, where radiation is omnidirectional, and this means some use cases are restricted.

 Considering the dominance of diffusive radiation in most cases, why worry about directional radiation?
-Directional radiation might be present (or at least the directional assumption) if there is a large heat source far enough away that we consider it a point. we might make this assumption for many problems, however, the most common occasion is when dealing with solar radiation.
+Directional radiation might be present (or at least the directional assumption) if there is a large heat source far enough away that we consider it as a point.
+This assumption can be made for many problems, however, the most common occasion is when dealing with solar radiation.

-Assuming that the computational domain is located somewhere on the earth’s surface, we might then assure that radiation from the sun is directional from the point some source.
-However, this is not the case.
+Assuming that the computational domain is located somewhere on the earth’s surface, we might say that radiation from the sun is directional from the point source.
+However, in practice, this is not true.

-Figure 5 shows how direct solar radiation might be diffused based upon cloud cover, particulate content and other meteorological conditions which need to be considered.
+Direct solar radiation, after entering the earth’s atmosphere, might get diffused based upon cloud cover, particulate content, and other meteorological conditions that need to be considered.

-SimScale has a range of thermal simulation types, but which support radiation?
+SimScale has a range of thermal simulation analysis types of which the following support radiation:

 |Type||Convective||Conductive||Direct Radiation||Diffuse Radiation|

 Table 1 shows the current state of heat transfer support on the SimScale platform, this will be updated as support increases.